Daydreamofpeach/builditdev/README.md

 ## Setup

   - Before running this app, you need to configure your environment with Rust.
 Take a look at the [Tauri docs](https://v2.tauri.app/start/prerequisites).
-  - This project enforces [pnpm](https://pnpm.io).
-In order to use another package manager you need to update `package.json` and `tauri.conf.json`
+  - This project uses [Bun](https://bun.sh) as its package manager.
+Make sure you have it installed on your system.
   - The frontend runs on the usual port `3000` of Nuxt, the Tauri server uses the port `3001`.
 This settings are customizable in the `nuxt.config.ts` and `tauri.conf.json`.
   - Once ready, follow these commands: